 'My kids will be crushed,' dance studio owner says after shooting

-Police have said an argument broke out at a party being held at the studio.
-As one person tried to run out of the warehouse, shots were fired.
+Police said an argument occurred at the party and as one person attempted to run out of the warehouse, shots were fired.

 “An unknown number of people with firearms began shooting at each other outside of the warehouse and from across the street,” police said in a news release.